dieguit/DeliverGames-Admin/README.md

 ```{r, engine='bash', count_lines}
 $ docker-compose up -d
 ```
-You should now have a node server running on http://127.0.0.1:3000
+You should now have:
+* Node server running on http://127.0.0.1:3000

+Upcoming next:
+* Web server (probably nginx) to serve static files and an Angular4 or Vue.js app.
+* DB server (probably mysql, mongo is in discussion)